yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 I’ve been considering **Medium** because it supports **Markdown** and is one of the most popular blogging platforms, which makes it an appealing choice.
 For a simple and lightweight setup, I thought **Node.js** would be a great fit.
 Plus, it offers an official SDK (**medium-sdk-nodejs**), which seemed like the best option for my needs.

-If you want to view the source code comfortably, please refer to the Git repository at the bottom.
+If you want to view the source code comfortably, please refer to the Git repository at the bottom of the page.

 **Tech Stack**